 The University of Oklahoma Polytechnic Institute (OUPI) at OU-Tulsa is focused on high-demand, advanced and applied technology-based education.
 OUPI prepares graduates to transform industries in Oklahoma by offering innovative programs meeting growing demands in the field including

 The University of Oklahoma Polytechnic Institute offers bachelor’s degree completion programs as well as masters and doctoral level programs in critical STEM fields.
-Classes are expected to begin in 2024.
+Enrollment for our inaugural Cybersecurity degree class begins August 1 with classes beginning in 2024.

 Polytechnic means learning by doing.
 Getting a hands on education in a digital world.
 Fueling innovation by embracing technology.
 Educating and enriching students right here in Tulsa to lead Oklahoma to the next level.